jbush001/NyuziProcessor/tests/render/README.md

 These tests validate the 3D rendering library (librender), as well as other subsystems (compiler, emulator, etc).
 Each contains an image 'reference.png' that shows what the result should look like.
 The result of the simulation will be written to 'output.png'.
-This will also write out a file 'diff.png', which will show differences between the reference and output images (it should be black).
+The following command can be used to compare them.

+	convert output.png reference.png -compose subtract -composite diff.png

+*Unfortunately, different versions of ImageMagick produce different images for the exact same framebuffer contents.
+This may be because of how the alpha channel is generated.
+The raw framebuffer contents are stored in `WORK/output.bin`.*

 # How to run